inveniosoftware/docs-invenio-rdm/docs/customize/look-and-feel/templates.md

 """Frontpage template."""
 ```

-As we've seen previously, we have two options.
-Change the configuration value AND the template (option 1), OR create a file with same path relative to `templates` as the original.
-The first option lets you organize your files as you see fit, while the second option keeps the InvenioRDM organization.
-For our purposes, we will go with the second option because it involves less steps.
+There are 2 options to change this template:

+1. Change the configuration value setting the new template path.
+In this way, you can organize your template's files as you see fit.
+2. Create a file with same path relative to `templates` as the original.
+In this other way, you can keep the template's files as structured and organized in InvenioRDM.

+In this guide, we will see how to customize the front page using the second option.

 **Step 1** - Create the template